An initial Theory to Understand and Manage Requirements Engineering Debt in Practice

 Time-related value like \textit{faster time to market} receives the largest amount of agreement among all potential values for accruing requirements engineering debt.
 However, only 17\% of the survey respondents report explicitly calculating the value of requirements engineering debt (Q12).

 Most respondents did not pinpoint specific artifacts impacted by RED but agreed that RED cost is perceived in terms of the \textit{rework} such artifacts undergo.
-For example, one respondent commented: \textit{``I believe it [RED] generates a great deal of rework.
-I've participated in projects where we had to redo several features due to lack of knowledge of the requirements on the part of the responsible stakeholder.''} Other respondents mentioned that RED impacts the rework of other artifacts down the line, such as source code.
-For example, they said: \textit{``[paying back RED has] Additional costs on re-design, refactoring of the code.''}
+For example, one respondent commented: ``I believe it [RED] generates a great deal of rework.
+I've participated in projects where we had to redo several features due to lack of knowledge of the requirements on the part of the responsible stakeholder.''
+Other respondents mentioned that RED impacts the rework of other artifacts down the line, such as source code, \revb{which}{aligns with established findings by Boehm et al.~\cite{boehm1988understanding}}.
+For example, they said: ``[paying back RED has] Additional costs on re-design, refactoring of the code.''